mikegagnon/puzzlecode/README.md

 A programming game for non-programmers.

 Currently in development.
-Live demo at http://puzzleco.de
+Live demo at http://puzzlecode.org

-This project is under construction.
-It's my first Javascript project, so please send me feedback!
-Just send me an email at mikegagnon@gmail.com, or, better yet, file an issue or pull request on Github.

 The game
 --------